ketul-panchal/food-app/README.md

 this foder is our app front-end.

-open this file in your android studio and chnage the base-url.
+open this file in your android studio and chnage the base-url write your base url Ex. http://10.2.2:8000.

 ## 🛠 Technology used in front-end panel are..
 Flutter.